-These performance measures will be included as part of the comprehensive KanCare State Quality Improvement Strategy and assessed quarterly with follow remediation as necessary.
-In addition, the performance of the functional eligibility contractors will be monitored on an ongoing basis to ensure compliance with the contract requirements.
+These performance measures will be included as part of the comprehensive KanCare State Quality Improvement Strategy, and assessed quarterly with follow remediation as necessary.
+In addition, the performance of the contracted independent assessors will be monitored on an ongoing basis to ensure compliance with the contract requirements.
+Sub-assurance a, PM2 has a workplan to implement 7/1/2024.